lammps/lammps/doc/src/Fortran.rst

 .. f:function:: extract_global(name)

-   Function to get internal global LAMMPS data.
+   This function calls :c:func:`lammps_extract_global` and returns either a string or a pointer to internal global LAMMPS data, depending on the data requested through *name*.

-   Note that this function actually does not return a value, but rather associates the the pointer on the left-hand side of the assignment to point to internal LAMMPS data (with the exception of string data, which are copied returned as ordinary Fortran strings).
-Pointers must be of the correct data type to point to said data (typically INTEGER(c_int), INTEGER(c_int64_t), or REAL(c_double)) and have appropriate rank.
+   Note that this function actually does not return a value, but rather associates the pointer on the left side of the assignment to point to internal LAMMPS data (with the exception of string data, which are copied and returned as ordinary Fortran strings).
+Pointers must be of the correct data type to point to said data (typically INTEGER(c_int), INTEGER(c_int64_t), or REAL(c_double)) and have compatible kind and rank.
-   The pointer being associated with LAMMPS data is type- and rank-checked at run-time want via an overloaded assignment operator.
+   The pointer being associated with LAMMPS data is type-, kind-, and rank-checked at run-time via an overloaded assignment operator.
+   The pointers returned by this function are generally persistent; therefore it is not necessary to call the function again, unless a :doc:`clear` command has been issued, which wipes out and recreates the contents of the :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class.

    For example,

    .. code-block:: fortran